scoringengine/scoringengine/docs/source/checks/ldap.rst

 LDAP
 ^^^^
-Uses ldapsearch to login to ldap server
+Uses ldapsearch to login to ldap server.
+Once authenticated, it performs a lookup of all users in the same domain

 Uses Accounts